chloe-hahn/document-viewer-docs/ui/customize/layout.md

 # Layout

-The default UI provided by DDV is basically a top-down layout.
+The default UI provided by Dynamsoft Document Viewer is basically a top-down layout.
 Taking the default desktop UI of EditViewer as an example, the header serves as the toolbar, and the main view is located below the toolbar.

 ![Header & main view](/assets/imgs/cuslayoutbefore.png)